LukeCallahan/portfolio/readme.md

 The site functions correctly as is.

 Areas of improvement are as follows:
-- Align text to the right on the "My Favorite Things" section.
 - Make all the Project cards the same height and size
 - Add some padding in between the two rows of Project cards.
+- Improve the layout of the About Me Section.

 ### Copyright
 Code and documentation copyright 2022 the Luke Callahan.
 Code released under the [MIT License](https://github.com/twbs/bootstrap/blob/main/LICENSE).
 Docs released under [Creative Commons](https://creativecommons.org/licenses/by/3.0/).